mauritssilvis/darts/cli/java/README.md

 |     4 |  * |  * | 0 |
 ```

-Here, only the checkouts that require a minimum of two darts are shown.
+Here, only the checkouts that require a minimum of two darts are found.
 Scores of 2 and 4 can be reached by hitting one double.
 Therefore, these checkouts are not shown.

 ##### Fixed

-You can find *all* checkouts for a fixed number of darts by specify that number and changing the `-m` or `--throw-mode` option from its default value to `fixed`.
+You can find *all* checkouts for a fixed number of darts by specifying that number and changing the `-m` or `--throw-mode` option from its default value to `fixed`.
 For example:

 ```shell